swyoung/swyoung.github.io/README.md

 # Jekyll Academic

-This is a professional website using a forked version of [Jekyll Academic](https://jekyll-academic.netlify.app), a lightweight theme that offers many features.
+This is a professional website using a forked version of [Jekyll Academic](https://jekyll-academic.netlify.app).

 ## License